crcdng/meshing-with-voice/README.md

 Demo:

-Webcam and Microphone permissions needed.
+Webcam and Microphone permissions needed
-*Chrome only*, it uses Voice recognition from the [Web Speech API](https://caniuse.com/#search=Web%20Speech%20API)
+*Chrome only*, it uses voice recognition from the [Web Speech API](https://caniuse.com/#search=Web%20Speech%20API)

 #### Credits